 We place the tools for exploring the sacred space of the mind into four main groups.

 Ask yourself, what are my sacred spaces?
 Do I find a connection in nature?
 Does your inner sanctuary relate to a specific location, or can I take it with me?
-Why do I feel the need to be in or near these human-made “sacred sites”?
-Perhaps now is the time to investigate and see if the substitute for sacredness is holding you back?
+Why do I need to be in or near these human-made “sacred sites”?
+Perhaps now is the time to investigate and see if the substitute for sacredness is holding you back.

 It’s good to support and protect the architectural wonders of the ancient world.
 Being friends of sacred structures does not mean you ascribe to the religious traditions that adopt them as monikers.